 What recovery means for these students

-The 2024 Point-in-Time survey identified 1,358 homeless residents in Delaware, the largest count in the survey's 18-year history outside of COVID-era years, a 9% increase from 1,245 in 2023.
+The 2024 Point-in-Time survey identified 1,358 residents who are homeless in Delaware, the largest count in the survey's 18-year history outside of COVID-era years, a 9% increase from 1,245 in 2023.
 The Sunday Breakfast Mission in Wilmington reported that it is "not unusual to have 45 to 50 women and children overnight" compared to only 5-15 before the pandemic.
 The underlying housing crisis has not eased.
 What changed is how schools respond to it.

 Detailed code that reproduces the analysis and figures in this article is available exclusively to EdTribune subscribers.